-Applications can be picked up at the center from 7:30a-6p; must apply in person.
-All applications be followed by a 30-40 minute observation in a classroom.
-Observations can be done Monday-Thursday between 10:00-11:30am or 3:30-4:30pm; you do not have to do an observation the same day you pick up an application, but an observation must be complete to move forward; no appointment necessary.
+Applications can be picked up at the center until 6p; please apply in person.
+A 30 minute observation visit in a classroom must also be completed to fulfill the application process.
+Observations visit can be done Monday-Thursday between 10:00-11:30am or 3:45-4:45pm; you do not have to do an observation the same day you pick up an application, but an observation must be complete to move forward; no appointment necessary.

-- High school diploma required, prefer additional education in Child Development or a related field.
+- High school diploma required, prefer additional education or experience in Child Development or a related field.

-- Knowledge relating to young children, First Aid methods, and safety requirements.
+- Knowledge relating to young children and safety requirements.

 - Ability to work with children in a warm, responsible, and positive manner and to react calmly in a crisis situation.